storyprotocol/documentation/docs/Developers/tutorials/register-stability-images.md

 Let's say you generate an image using Stability AI.
 Without adding a proper license to your image, others could use it freely.
 In this tutorial, you will learn how to add a license to your Stability AI-Generated image so that if others want to use it, they must properly license it from you.

-In order to register that IP on Story, you first need to mint an NFT to represent that IP, and then register that NFT on Story, turning it into an [🧩 IP Asset](doc:ip-asset).

 ## 0. Before you Start

 There are a few steps you have to complete before you can start the tutorial.